 Changing the way we fund nonprofits can take you and your organization out of your comfort zone, but we are here to support you along the way!
-Our 2017 trainings for funders and nonprofits across the state will take you through the essentials of the Full Cost approach, from engaging trustees and other stakeholders to the brass tacks of implementation.
+Our 2017 trainings for funders and nonprofits across the state took participants through the essentials of the Full Cost approach, from engaging trustees and other stakeholders to the brass tacks of implementation.

 Stay tuned for more programs in the Bay Area, Los Angeles, and San Diego!